 If you want to take this to another level that is probably as easy, try picking with the pick first (D string), then after picking the D string you will pick with the other 2 fingers (G and B strings) simultaneously.
 This pattern will be very useful for doing double stops.
 So it should sound like you picked the D string by itself and then picked the G and B strings like a 2 string chord.

-About the author: Ryan Duke teaches guitar lessons seattle.
+About the author: Our friend Ryan Duke teaches electric and acoustic guitar lessons seattle.
 With a focus on rock and metal music.